 Also in the same episode, Sgt.
 Slaughter goads Serpentor into a fight, leading to the Sarge running through the halls of a Cobra Base being chased by Serpentor on a hover platform.
-The pair bowl through the Dreadnoks, who sit on the floor in astonishment as they disappear, followed by Dr. Mindbender, Destro, Tomax, Xamot, and a bunch of other high-ranking Cobra members, all trying to catch up.
+The pair bowl through the Dreadnoks, who sit on the floor in astonishment as they disappear, followed by Dr. Mindbender, Destro, Tomax, Xamot, and a bunch of Crimson Guardsmen, all trying to catch up.
 And then, strolling along casually, Cobra Commander humming "La di da di da", clearly enjoying the complete chaos caused by his usurper.

 In "Cobrathon": The comedic stylings of Destro, in a suit, giving a stilted reading off of cue cards.
 He stammers a bit, warms up, and then, as it becomes increasingly clear that he's not enjoying this: